blackmann/blackmann.github.io/src/content/blog/ai.md

 But when it comes to entirely new ideas, new/different aesthetics, which I constantly find myself doing, AI hasn't really been helpful to me.

 I would be going back to VS Code (away from cursor)

+---

+Now, that's an creative point of view.
+Not everyone is in it for the creativity.
+A lot (higher proportion) are in for the money — I'm not sharing that view.